GCU Restaurant & Hotel Lobby

-Grand Canyon University worked with the City of Phoenix and a number of local organizations to revitalize the Phoenix neighborhoods surrounding the campus, a gateway to the GCU campus.
-With GCU’s purchase and renovation of a nearby hotel, The Grand Canyon University Hotel is student-led, giving students real-life experience while working towards their degrees.
+GCU worked with the City of Phoenix and local organizations to revitalize the Phoenix neighborhoods surrounding the campus, a gateway to the GCU campus.
+With GCU’s purchase and renovation of a nearby hotel, The Grand Canyon University Hotel is both student-led and employed, giving students real-life experience while working towards their degrees.
 Todd & Associates provided professional architectural services for the addition of a new hotel lobby and restaurant.
-The design of this one-story building, adjacent to the existing hotel, features a 5,446 sq. ft. lobby and a 6,500 sq. ft. restaurant, Canyon Grill 49.
-The porte-cochere provides a striking entry to this restaurant.
-The lobby is an open, multipurpose space combining the hotel check-in, restaurant, and several social lounge areas.
-The 205-seat restaurant includes a coffee bar, private dining, meeting room, and two 5,900 sq. ft. outdoor dining patios with a fireplace and gaming area, as well as a pool, spa, fire pit, and cabanas.

 College & University